Jabal al-Druze

+In Syria, most Druze reside in Suwayda Governorate, which encompasses almost all of Jabal al-Druze.
+This governorate is unique in Syria as it has a Druze majority.
+Additionally, it has integrated Christian communities that have long coexisted harmoniously with the Druze in these mountains.

+In the 1980s Druze made up 87.6% of the population, Christians (mostly Greek Orthodox) 11% and Sunni Muslims 2%.
+In 2010, the As-Suwayda governorate has a population of about 375,000 inhabitants, Druze made up 90%, Christians 17% and Sunni Muslims 3%.
+Due to low birth and high emigration rates, Christians proportion in As-Suwayda had declined.

 Geology

 The Jabal al-Druze volcanic field, the southernmost in Syria, lies in the Haurun-Druze Plateau in SW Syria near the border with Jordan.
 The most prominent feature of this volcanic field is 1800m-high Jabal al-Druze (also known variously as Jabal ad Duruz, Djebel Al-Arab, Jabal Druze, Djebel ed Drouz).
 The alkaline volcanic field consists of a group of 118 basaltic volcanoes active from the lower-Pleistocene to the Holocene (2.6 million years ago to present).
 The large SW Plateau depression is filled by basaltic lava flows from volcanoes aligned in a NW-SE direction.
 This volcanic field lies within the northern part of the massive alkaline Harrat al-Sham (also known as Harrat al-Shaam) volcanic field that extends from southern Syria to Saudi Arabia.